DEPARTMENT EVENTS

 Work First

 The Work First Program is a statewide program aimed at helping eligible families find and maintain full time employment.
-The receipt of limited funds is available to families while they seek and obtain employment as well as other supportive services such as child care assistance, transportation to employment and job readiness training.
+The receipt of limited funds is available to families while they seek and obtain employment as well as other supportive services such as childcare assistance, transportation to employment and job readiness training.
 Some applicants may be eligible to receive a one-time cash payment instead of receiving ongoing cash assistance.
 This is called Work First Benefit Diversion.

 Food and Nutrition Services (formerly known as food stamps)